 B.A.
 GEOGRAPHY (WITH DISTINCTION), UC BERKELEY, 2010

-I am a Ph.D. candidate researching the politics of climate crisis, care and construction labor in California, particularly among Latinx communities in the San Joaquin Valley.
+I am a Ph.D. candidate researching the politics of climate crisis, Latinx movements, and construction labor in California's San Joaquin Valley.
 My research has been supported by the National Science Foundation Graduate Research Fellowship, the journal Human Geography, a Designated Emphasis in Gender, Women & Sexuality, the Latinx & The Environment Intiative, and the Berkeley Fellowship for Graduate Study.

 For my doctoral work, I study principally with Professors Sharad Chari, Nathan Sayre, Jake Kosek, and Leslie Salzinger.
 My earlier spell at Berkeley involved training with Gillian Hart, Dick Norgaard, and Kurt Cuffey.
 Any students considering the department: please feel free to reach out.

 Before starting my doctoral research, I founded and directed the climate change communication non-profit Float Map, worked at Navigant as a clean energy economics and policy consultant for public agencies and utilities, conducted ethnographic fieldwork with rural movements against wind power in northeastern Brazil, and toured as a working musician in pop and ambient groups.

 Lecturer, Geography N4 (World Peoples & Cultural Environments), UC Berkeley, Summer 2021

 Mentor, Latinxs & The Environment Initiative, UC Berkeley, 2020 - 2021